StrangeRanger/bash-style-guide/README.md

 done
 ```

-### Command Substitution
+### Command Substitution (CONTINUE FROM HERE)

-Command substitution in Bash scripting captures the output of a command for use in a variable.
-The syntax `$(...)` is strongly recommended over the older backticks `` `...` ``, due to its readability, ease of nesting, and compatibility with other shell features.
+Command substitution allows for the capture of a command's output and its subsequent use within a variable or expression.
+The modern `$(...)` syntax is the preferred method for command substitution in Bash scripts, offering several advantages over the older backticks (`...`) format.

 #### Advantages of `$(...)` Over Backticks

 - **Improved Readability**: The `$(...)` format is visually clearer, making scripts easier to read and understand, particularly when commands get complex.
 - **Easier Nesting**: Facilitates nesting multiple commands without the syntactic awkwardness associated with backticks.
-- **Enhanced Compatibility**: Works better with double quotes and other shell elements, reducing the likelihood of errors.
+- **Enhanced Safety**: The `$(...)` syntax is more robust and less prone to errors, especially when dealing with complex command substitutions.

-#### Guidelines for Command Substitution
+#### Guidelines for Command Substitution (CONTINUE FROM HERE)

-- **Consistently Use `$(...)`**: Adopt the `$(...)` syntax in all scripts to maintain a consistent, modern approach across your codebase.
-This not only enhances readability but also simplifies the maintenance of your scripts.
+- **Use `$(...)`**: Always prefer the `$(...)` syntax for command substitution to ensure readability, maintainability, and safety in your scripts.
-- **Avoid Backticks**: Given their limitations and potential for errors, especially in complex scripts, avoid using backticks for command substitution.
-The modern `$(...)` syntax is more robust and flexible.
+- **Avoid Backticks**: Due to their potential for ambiguity and readability issues, avoid using backticks for command substitution.

 #### Examples